 Nevertheless, if your external hard drive is not even showing up in Disk Management normally, your external hard drive could be physically damaged and you'd better send it to local data recovery store for professional help.

-To sum up, when your external hard drive is invisible on Windows computers, it is complicated to figure out why it is not showing up.
+To sum up, when your external hard drive is not accessible on Windows computers, it is complicated to figure out why it is not showing up.
 If the mentioned solutions can't fix this issue, you're strongly advised to recover data from the external hard drive with external hard drive data recovery software in case of data loss.